abennehhou/abennehhou.github.io/dotnet/dotnetcore/readme.md

 ```

-To inject data in a theory, we need `AutoFixture.Xunit2` nuget package.
+To inject data in a theory using autofixture, we need `AutoFixture.Xunit2` nuget package.

 ```csharp
 [Theory, AutoData]